agentshark007/Fleet-Command/README.md

 # Fleet Command

-A small, tile-based naval strategy game written in Python using `pygame`.
+A small, naval strategy game written in Python using `pygame`.

 This repository contains the source for Fleet-Command — a hobby project by PayaLabs.
 The game is playable from the `main.py` entrypoint and bundles assets (images, sounds, fonts) under the `assets/` directory.

 ---

-## Quick summary
+## Quick Summary

 - Language: Python
 - Status: In Development
 - Entry point: `main.py`
 - Python version: `3.12.10`

+---

+## Run Arguments

+- `--no-water` — Disable water rendering (for performance testing).
+- `--no-ui` — Disable UI rendering (for performance testing).
+- `--fps` — Display FPS counter in the window title.

 ---